Return to the search form Return to your search results

 Fall, Spring, Calendar Year, Academic Year

-Good academic and disciplinary standing; 3.0 GPA; some prior Japanese study; refer to the Application tab for more details
+Good academic and disciplinary standing; 3.0 GPA; 2 semesters of college-level Japanese; refer to the Application tab for more details

 Fall & Academic Year: